Gervinho

-Gervinho has made over 80 appearances for the Ivorian national team from his debut in 2007, scoring 23 goals.
-He was part of their squads at five Africa Cup of Nations tournaments and two World Cups.
+Internationally, Gervinho represented the Ivory Coast.
+He made over 80 appearances for the national team from his debut in 2007 until 2021, scoring 23 goals.
+He was part of the squad at five Africa Cup of Nations tournaments and two World Cups.

 Club career

 Early career

 Gervinho was born in Anyama, Ivory Coast.
 He began his career in the famed ASEC Abidjan youth academy, where he spent five years.
 At ASEC Abidjan, he was given the Brazilian Portuguese style nickname "Gervinho", derived from his first name Gervais, by the Brazilian coach who trained ASEC Abidjan.
 The suffix "-inho", in Portuguese, denotes smallness and/or affection, in this case, effectively meaning "Little Gervais".

 Following this, he moved to Ivorian Deuxieme Division Zone Four side Toumodi F.C., where he turned professional.

 Beveren

-Gervinho played for two seasons at Belgian side Waasland-Beveren, where he made 61 appearances for the club and scored 14 goals.
+Gervinho played for two seasons at Belgian side K.S.K.
+Beveren, where he made 61 appearances for the club and scored 14 goals.

 Le Mans

 At the end of the 2006–07 season Gervinho moved to Ligue 1 side Le Mans, where he played alongside Ivorian international midfielder Romaric.
 He scored two goals in his debut season in Ligue 1, with one of them coming against AS Nancy.
 Gervinho scored 9 times in 59 Ligue 1 appearances over 2 seasons with the French side.